Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/LineOfSight/readme.md

 4. Create a game object with the **Transform** component attached for the target moving object under the parent game object.
 5. Create a game object for the viewpoint and another for the line of sight under the game object with the **ArcGIS Location** component.
 6. Create a parent game object and nest the moving object's path points in the area.
-7. Have scripts to update the [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) of the moving object according to the path points.
+7. Attach a script to the parent game object that has the moving object's path points as children to update the [Transform](https://docs.unity3d.com/ScriptReference/Transform.html) of the moving object according to the path points.
-8. Have a script to use [Raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html).
+8. Create a script to use [Raycast](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html).
     - Use [`Physics.Raycast`](https://docs.unity3d.com/ScriptReference/Physics.Raycast.html) to check any any obstructions between the viewpoint and the moving object.
     - Use the [`RaycastHit.point`](https://docs.unity3d.com/ScriptReference/RaycastHit-point.html) property to determine where the line of sight intersects with the first object on its path.
     - If you have any objects that may interfere with the raycast check, use [`Physics.IgnoreRaycastLayer`](https://docs.unity3d.com/ScriptReference/Physics.IgnoreRaycastLayer.html).